iris-hep/iris-hep.github.io/pages/glossary.md

   * CERN - the European Laboratory for Particle Physics, located in Geneva, Switzerland

+  * CTDR - Computing Technical Design Report, a technical planning document required by CERN from each of the experiments (ATLAS and CMS) in ~2022 to describe the computing plans and model for the HL-LHC upgrades

   * DOMA - [Data Organization, Management and Access](https://iris-hep.org/doma.html), one of the R&D focus areas of the [IRIS-HEP Software Institute](https://iris-hep.org/)

   * HSF - [HEP Software Foundation](https://hepsoftwarefoundation.org/)